Chamoniix/appDistRep/README.md

-# Report - Distributed Application
+# Report - Distributed Application <br> Hugo Gybels

+My name is Hugo Gybels and this is my report for the distributed Application course mini lab.
+Thank you for taking time to read it.

 ## Part 1 - Intro

-First thing was to create a project with every dependencies using the different tutorials we already made (JPA, MySQL, REST API, web services etc.).
+First thing was to **create a project** with every dependencies using the different tutorials we already made (JPA, MySQL, REST API, web services etc.).

 ## Part 2 - JPA data model

 I first created the JPA model using an already existing database.
-To do this I used the IDE's integrated tools witch are using a MySQL connection to create the corresponding entities in the application.
+To do this I used the **IDE's integrated tools** witch are using a MySQL connection to create the corresponding entities in the application.

 ### Question 1 :

-We could expect that the JPA tools would create 7 PROJOs as we have 7 tables in the database, but 8 java classes were generated : one per table and one extra for job_history named ***jobHistoryPK.java***.
+We could expect that the JPA tools would create 7 PROJOs as we have 7 tables in the database, yet 8 java classes were generated : one per table and one extra for job_history named ***jobHistoryPK.java***.
 Indeed PK stands for primary key and job history have two elements in its primary key witch explains that it needs an extra table to store the primary keys of job_histories so that a job_history occurrence have an end_date, a job_id and a department ID and simply a **job_historyPK as a primary key**.

 ### Question 2 :